cbinding/rematch2/README.md

 ## Introduction <a class="anchor" id="introduction"></a>

 `rematch2` is an experimental [spaCy](https://spacy.io) open-source library and associated tools for performing multilingual rule-based Named Entity Recognition (NER) on abstracts and texts relating to archaeological investigations.
-The library and tools were created by [University of South Wales Hypermedia Research Group](https://hypermedia.research.southwales.ac.uk/) as part of the [ARIADNEplus project](https://ariadne-infrastructure.eu/).
+The library and tools were created by [University of South Wales Hypermedia Research Group](https://hypermedia.research.southwales.ac.uk/) as part of the [ARIADNEplus project](https://ariadne-infrastructure.eu/), and improved and extended as part of the [ATRIUM project](https://atrium-research.eu/).

 ### Supported Languages <a class="anchor" id="languages"></a>